This Is Us

-Investors no longer have to wait around for quarterly updates from the BDCs themselves; or rely on the brief or non-existent disclosures in filings; or happen to bump into a pertinent article in the financial press to assess the value of underperforming investments.
-Instead, the BDC Credit Reporter provides an endless supply of company updates as early as financial weakness is shown all the way to a final sale, liquidation, reorganization or – sometimes – return to “performing” status.
+Investors no longer have to wait around for quarterly updates from the BDCs themselves, or rely on the brief or non-existent disclosures in filings; or happen to bump into a pertinent article in the financial press to assess the value of a BDC's underperforming investments.
+Instead, the BDC Credit Reporter provides an endless supply of company updates as early as financial weakness is shown all the way to a final sale, liquidation, reorganization, or – sometimes – return to “performing” status.

 How Do You Distinguish Between Performing and Underperforming ?

-Admittedly it's three quarters science and one quarter art.
+Admittedly it's three-quarters science and one-quarter art.
 We begin by looking at quarterly BDC valuations.
-Any debt investment discounted more than (10%) or any equity investment more than (25%) gets added to the list.
+Any debt investment discounted by more than (10%), or any equity investment by more than (50%) gets added to the list.
 However, valuations can be wrong or stale so if we learn of anything that suggests the risk of the company not performing normally and the capital at risk of not being returned gets added to the underperformers.
 This includes company press releases, external rating assessments; news stories or even tips from readers.
 We’d rather be too conservative than miss a company going to the chopping block unidentified.

 Yes.
-Not to inundate readers – and ourselves – with tiny investments that won’t materially affect a BDC we don’t cover any underperforming company with less than $2mn of BDC invested capital measured at cost.
+Not to inundate readers – and ourselves – with tiny investments that won’t materially affect a BDC we don’t cover any underperforming company with less than $5mn of BDC invested capital measured at fair market value.

 We review all BDC valuations quarterly to determine trends up and down.
 This includes reading the Consolidated Schedule Of Investments of every BDC that has exposure to determine pricing and pricing changes; loan maturity (where applicable) and whether first lien or second lien or unsecured debt, and many other details.
 We also read the footnotes when available.

-Then we search through all current and prior conference call transcripts to see what BDC management have disclosed about any company involved.
+Then we search through all current and prior conference call transcripts to see what BDC management has disclosed about any company involved.